 Help Desk vs. Service Desk vs. ITSM: What Are the Differences?

-Organizational leaders often need to decide the best approach for providing IT support for their entire organization.
+IT support leaders often need to decide the best service approach for their entire organization.
 Forcing themselves to ask the question: "Which is better, an IT help desk, service desk, or IT service management?"

 Before organizational leaders can make this decision, especially if they're looking to overhaul existing IT functions, it's helpful to understand, "What's the difference between an IT help desk, service desk, or IT service management?"

-This article will explore these differences by comparing IT help desks, service desks, and IT service management (ITSM) functions.
+This article will explore these differences by defining and comparing IT help desks, service desks, and IT service management (ITSM) functions.

 What is an IT Help Desk?

-An IT help desk, compared to other forms of IT assistance, is usually an organization's first point of contact for IT solutions, troubleshooting, and support.
+Compared to other forms of IT assistance, the help desk is usually an organization's first point of contact for IT solutions, troubleshooting, and support.

 In most cases, we are talking about anything that requires human IT service intervention.
-Despite IT teams and software vendors providing an extensive range of self-help solutions, there's still the need for support for anything that can't be fixed using self-help processes.
-Or, when people are unable or unwilling to use self-help solutions, IT team members need to provide the help someone requires.
+While IT teams and software vendors provide an extensive range of self-help solutions, there's still the need for support for anything self-service options cannot solve.
+Or, when people are unable or unwilling to use self-service portals, IT team members need to provide the help someone requires.

-Internal or external IT help desk customers usually ask for help using a number of channels, such as phone, email, help desk ticketing/communications software, and social media.
-At the Tier 1 level of IT support, problems that need fixing normally include forgotten passwords, someone being unable to connect to a network, printer issues, and numerous other low-level IT issues.
+Internal or external IT help desk customers usually ask for help using a number of channels, such as phone, email, help desk ticket tracking/communications software, and social media.
+Typical Tier 1 level IT support problems include forgotten passwords, someone being unable to connect to a network, printer issues, and numerous other low-level IT issues.

 Examples of IT Help Desks